railsmith/primegen/README.md

     $ primegen print -n 70

-If you do not pass any option it will print the multiplication table for first N primes.
+If you do not pass any option like below it will print the multiplication table for first N primes.

     $ primgen